 Does Flex Seal Last Longer Than Gorilla Glue?

-According to the results of our test, Flex Seal Glue can hold up to 1,000 lbs, but it requires seven days to reach its maximum strength.
+In my test run, Flex Seal Glue can hold up to 1,000 lbs, but it requires seven days to reach its maximum strength.
 Gorilla Glue, on the other hand, can stick to most surfaces and hold up to 30 lbs, with a drying time of 1 to 2 hours.

 What is the drying time of Flex Seal on wood?